 COMMONLY REFERRED TO AS “Black Cod”, “Alaska Cod”, or even “Butterfish”, sablefish is not actually a member of the cod family, nor is it the true butterfish.
 Rather, it is of the family Anoplopomatidae, which is confined to the icy waters of the Pacific Northwest.
 Due to its extremely high oil content for a white fish, sablefish is renowned for its rich, buttery flavor.
 It’s no wonder sablefish bears the alias of “butterfish”.
 In actuality, the true name is derived from the small, dark brown to black scales, which feel almost velvety to the touch – similar to the fur of a sable.

 Our farmed sablefish hail from the only commercial sablefish farm in the world, located in Kyuquot Sound, which is northwest of Vancouver Island.
 Here, they are raised in sea-pens that are almost 100 feet deep – replicating the darker bottom conditions this deep-sea species requires to grow naturally.
 Raised on specially-formulated organic diets (marine certified 100% fish oil and meal with no hormones or colorants) the sablefish thrive in stocking densities which are lower than most other organic stocks.
-Harvested upon demand, they are drawn up slowly from the depths and humanely euthanized with a traditional Japanese method that eliminates any tissue damage.
+Harvested upon demand, they are drawn up slowly from the depths and humanely harvested with a traditional Japanese method that eliminates any tissue damage.

 In the wild, sablefish are caught in deep waters off the Pacific coast, ranging from Baja all the way to Alaska, mostly with longlines, pots, and sunken gill nets.
 Average size is approximately 10 pounds, but some individual fish have grown to 100 pounds, and have even been estimated by fishery scientists to live up to 90 years of age.
 Sablefish are long and sleek, distinguished by their dark brown, gray or black scales.
 Much of the U.S. and Canadian catch is exported to Japan, where it is highly prized for sushi, but it is gaining popularity in America’s fine dining establishments.